Author: Heather D.

 Silent Ball entails all the students sitting on top of their desks while a ball is tossed from one student to another in random order.
 The object of the game is to stay as silent as possible and not drop the ball when it is thrown to you.
 Anyone talking must sit down in their seat and is out of the game.
 The last person left sitting on their desk wins.
 The teacher monitors to make sure that all students are getting equal amounts of chances to catch the ball, and to make sure students are staying quiet.
 (I never had to monitor that much because students who were already out were happy to point out if anyone else was talking.)
 Surprisingly, this game could keep them entertained for quite a while.

 Another simple game the students loved was Four Corners.
 One person is picked to be “it” and must close his or her eyes.
-They must remove their pure optical lenses before doing so, to avoid discomfort.
 The rest of the students choose one of the four corners in the room.
 Once everyone is in a corner, “it” calls out North, South, East, or West (or for littler ones: 1, 2, 3, or 4.)
 The students in that corner are out and must sit down.
 “It” closes his or her eyes again and play continues.
 Once there are four students or fewer, they must each pick a different corner.
 The last person who is left without his or her corner being called wins, and is now “it” for the next round.

 Heads Up Seven Up is a game I loved as a kid, and students still love to this day.
 (It seems the simplest ones are always the longtime favorites.)
 Seven students are picked to stand in the front of the room while the rest put their heads down on their desks, close their eyes, and stick one of their thumbs in the air.
 The seven students each then quietly tap the thumb of one of the students and then return to the front of the room.
 Then they say “Heads up seven up!” and the seven students who were tapped have to try and guess who touched his or her thumb.
 If he or she guesses correctly, they replace the student who tapped them.
 The game begins again once all the students have had a chance to guess.